We started Bananadesign because we wanted to use our skills to make a positive difference in the world.

 - we want our working relationships to be enjoyable and professional

-- we believe that design is a collaboration between us and our clients
+- we believe that good work is a collaboration between us and our clients

 - we will work hard to build good, long-term relationships